-Expanding our digital business.
-Our e-commerce platform serves two roles: to generate direct channel sales and profits and to communicate with our customers in an interactive, enjoyable way to reinforce the Ulta brand and drive traffic to our stores and website.
-We continue to aggressively develop and add new website features and functionality, marketing programs, product assortment, new brands and multi-channel integration points.
+Our e-commerce platform serves two roles: to generate direct channel sales and profits and to communicate with our guests in an interactive, enjoyable way that reinforces the Ulta brand and drives traffic to our stores and website.
+Our omni-channel guests are extremely valuable, spending two to four times as much as single channel guests.
+We continue to develop and add new website features and functionality, marketing programs, product assortment, new brands and omni-channel integration points.
 We intend to establish ourselves as a leading online beauty resource by providing our customers with a rich online experience for information on key trends and products, editorial content, expanded assortments, best in class features and functionality and social media content.
-In 2013 we re-launched ulta.com with enhanced content and capabilities and believe we are well positioned to capitalize on the growth of e-commerce sales of beauty products.
-We believe our website and retail stores provide our customers with an integrated shopping experience and increased flexibility for their beauty buying needs.
+For example, in 2014 we launched new technology to enable shoppable videos, live interactive chats with key vendors and developed a new iOS application to provide a unique guest experience with new ways for guests to share and engage.
+Our long-term goal is to grow our e-commerce business from approximately 5% of sales today to approximately 10% of total sales over the next several years.
+We believe our website and retail stores provide our guests with an integrated shopping experience and increased flexibility for their beauty buying needs.